Akashic

 Gainesville anchors one of Georgia's most concentrated poultry-industry labor markets, and its rapidly expanding Hispanic community — now roughly 40% of Hall County — has made voter registration trends here a closely watched indicator for Georgia's shifting suburban and exurban coalitions.

-Across the recorded series it reached a Democratic high of ninety-one points in 1932 and a Republican high of sixty-three points in 1972.
-The 2024 margin was forty-four points.
+Across the recorded series it reached a Democratic high of 91.0 points in 1932 and a Republican high of 62.8 points in 1972.
+Between 2020 and 2024 the metro moved 0.5 points toward the Republican candidate; the 2024 margin was 43.8 points.

-A population of 212,705, a 63% non-Hispanic-white share, and a median household income of $80,901 describe the metro.
+A population of 212,705, a 58% non-Hispanic-white share, and a median household income of $80,901 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Wichita Falls, TX and Amarillo, TX.

 Compare two places, side by side